Britain sells remainder of Royal Mail stake for 591 million pounds

 The government said arrangements were underway to give the final 1 percent shareholding to Royal Mail's eligible UK staff.

-The disposal ends the government's involvement in the 500-year-old postal operator whose privatization in 2013 attracted criticism from opposition politicians and trade unions who said the firm had been sold off too cheaply.
+The disposal ends the government's involvement in the 500-year-old postal operator whose privatisation in 2013 attracted criticism from opposition politicians and trade unions who said the firm had been sold off too cheaply.

 (Reporting by Sarah Young; editing by Kate Holton)